sshaw/jaxb2ruby/README.md

         -t, --template=NAME              Template used to generate the ruby classes Can be a path to an ERB template or one of: roxml (default), happymapper, ruby -v, --version                    jaxb2ruby version
+		-w, --wsdl                       Treat the schema as a WSDL Automatically set if the schema has a `.wsdl' extension

 ### Ruby Class Mappings